guelfoweb/knock/README.rst

   python setup.py install

-note: is recommended to use `Google DNS <https://developers.google.com/speed/public-dns/docs/using>`_ 8.8.8.8 | 8.8.4.4
+note: tested with python 2.7.6.
+Is recommended to use `google dns <https://developers.google.com/speed/public-dns/docs/using>`_ 8.8.8.8 | 8.8.4.4

 ==========
 Talk about